 - 1. The published official results have clear numerical errors and inconsistencies. - 2.
-The Election Fingerprints at the Per County Congressional District level do not match the expected fingerprint of a free and fair election. - 3.
+Deletion of precinct registration records from the VA Dept of Elections public data archive. - 3.
+The Election Fingerprints at the Per County Congressional District level do not match the expected fingerprint of a free and fair election. - 4.
 The use of "virtual" absentee ballot collection and counting precincts at the per county congressional district level makes it impossible to directly account for in-person votes and absentee votes for precincts.
 Furthermore, there does not appear to be a mathematical way for the Per-Precinct and Per-County data to be reconciled.